On the gcd graphs over polynomial rings: Primeness of gcd-graphs

 \begin{proof} Suppose that $G_f(D)$ is not prime.
 By \cref{prop:prime_implies_ideal}, there exists a proper divisor $g \mid f$ such that the ideal $I$ generated by $g$ is homogeneous.
 By \cref{prop:sufficient_condition_prime}, we must have $g=f$ which is a contradiction. \end{proof}

-\begin{rem} The proof of \cref{prop:sufficient_condition_prime} relies crucially on the divisibility relationship between $f_i$ and $f_j.$ It seems important to study this relationship systematically.
-We are studying this problem in a work in progress (see \cite{divisor_graphs}). \end{rem}
+\begin{rem} The proof of \cref{prop:sufficient_condition_prime} relies crucially on the divisibility relationship between $f_i$ and $f_j.$ It seems important to study this relationship systematically. {Since the completion of this paper, we have made some partial progress on this problem (see \cite{divisor_graphs}).} \end{rem}

 \begin{rem} While we primarily focus on gcd-graphs over $\F_q[x]$ in this section, most statements have a straightforward analog for gcd-graphs over $\Z.$

 \end{rem}